BenS-DA/Employee-Fraud-SQL/README.md

 # Intro
-A real-world SQL analysis of a small business dataset
+A real-world SQL analysis of a transaction dataset

 **Business Problem**